Artificial Intelligence and Machine Learning: Hottest in IT Consulting

-A unique way in which companies are attracting the right talent to their companies is by organizing “Hackathons”.
-For instance, Accenture organizes the Global AI Hackathon which encourages their employees (even those not aware about AI) to participate and learn about AI based platforms.
+A unique way in which companies are attracting the right talent to their companies is by organising “Hackathons”.
+For instance, Accenture organises the Global AI Hackathon which encourages their employees (even those not aware about AI) to participate and learn about AI based platforms.

 To learn more about the opportunities that Accenture presents for AI specialists in IT Consulting, follow this link- https://www.accenture.com/us-en/artificial-intelligence-index

 Deloitte’s study which was titled Cognitive Technologies: The Real Opportunities for Business (https://www2.deloitte.com/us/en/pages/technology-media-and-telecommunications/articles/artificial-intelligence-disruption.html), touches all the key points.
 By imagining that this technology can disrupt a business or an industry, we can understand and analyse it to drive up revenues while improving the production process.